Skip to main content

 It was also a safe haven.

 He would later come to call it graffiti literature.
-Not in any demeaning
+Not in any demeaning sense.

+It’s just that he didn’t fancy lying dead in the apartment for weeks.
 It’s nothing special about his fear.
-I heard of this actor who was so terrified
+I heard of this actor who was so terrified of being

 buried alive that he always carried a hand written note in his pockets.